 If you haven’t heard the news – last week we had a win for science-based climate policy-making.

-The Clean Energy Ministerial Flexible Nuclear Campaign is among the first efforts to include flexible advanced nuclear technologies in large-scale modelling of energy systems.
+The Clean Energy Ministerial Flexible Nuclear Campaign aims to include flexible advanced nuclear in large-scale modelling of future energy systems.